pan3rock/DisbaTomo/README.md

 ### Without sudo permission

-We use [spack](https://spack.io/) to install required softwares and libraries, which a package manager for supercomputers, Linux, and macOS.
+We use [spack](https://spack.io/) to install required softwares and libraries, which is a package manager for supercomputers, Linux, and macOS.

 1. Install spack
     ```bash